Aniek Moonen

 Walk the Talk: what is your added value?

-Who is your greatest example or inspiration?
+Who is your great role model or inspiration?

 What do you love and what makes you typically Aniek?